7 children, 2 adults hurt after car crashes into school in Wimbledon, not far from tennis tournament

 LONDON (AP) — London police say seven children and two adults were injured Thursday when a car crashed into an elementary school on a very narrow road in Wimbledon, in southwest London.

-The Metropolitan Police said the incident was not being treated as a terror related.
+The Metropolitan Police said the incident was not being treated as a possible extremist attack.

-Police were called to The Study all-girls school at 9:54 a.m., along with paramedics in ground and air ambulances.
+Police were called to The Study Preparatory School, a private all-girls school, at 9:54 a.m., along with paramedics in ground and air ambulances.

-The driver of the vehicle, believed to be a Land Rover, stopped at the scene, police added.
-There have been no arrests.
+The driver of the vehicle, believed to be a Land Rover, stopped at the scene, the London police force said.
+No arrests were made.

-“There are a number of people who are critically injured as I understand it and given the scale of the response from emergency services,” said Stephen Hammond, Wimbledon’s representative in Parliament.
-“This is a very serious incident.”
+“There are a number of people who are critically injured, as I understand it, and given the scale of the response from emergency services … this is a very serious incident,” said Stephen Hammond, Wimbledon’s representative in Parliament.

+Hammond said the section of the school where the crash took place caters to younger children between the ages of 4 and 8.

 The incident occurred about a mile away from the All England Lawn Tennis and Croquet Club as it hosts the world-famous Wimbledon tennis tournament.
 Unlike the grand slam event, the school is located in a fairly remote area surrounded by local parks, horse trails and golf courses.